LeeMorinUCF/ECP3004S21/midterm_exam/README.md

 ### I will push the exam paper to this location at 4:30 EDT.
 ### Open this Webpage and refresh at 4:30 EDT to begin immediately.

+The exam question paper has the following instructions:

+"Follow the function design recipe to define functions for all of the following Exercises.
+For each function, create three examples to test your functions.
+Record the definitions in the sample script ```my_midterm_module.py```.
+Together, the function definitions will form a module called ```my_midterm_module``` that you can read in and test using another script.

+"Under time constraints, the emphasis is on creating function definitions and testing with examples.
+You are not responsible for error handling and can assume that the user will follow the preconditions and type contract.
+Refer to the partial docstrings that are already included in ```my_midterm_module.py```."

 ## Guidelines